-For the first time since the Bonjour Perth Festival was created, Pétanque Western Australia is organising a free-entry competition.
-Teams of two (mixt or same sex) can register on the Bonjour Perth website until a week before the festival.
-The competition is reserved for adults only.
-The first 16 teams to register will compete during 2 sessions in the morning and in the afternoon.
+Pétanque WA is again this year opening a pétanque competition.
+Entry is free and a limited number of teams of two (mixed or same sex, over 18 y/o) will be able to register on this website.
+The first 16 teams to register will compete in the tournament, the others will go on waiting list.
 Team names will be randomly drawn to form the competition bracket.
-The first two rounds will be played on Sunday morning while the finals will be played in the afternoon.
+The first two rounds will and finals be played on Sunday.
 Matches format will be based on time (20 min) where the highest scoring team at the end gets through to the next stage.
 Finals format will follow the traditional “first to 13 points” style.

 Note: The competition will also be played on grass.

 Winners will be announced on main stage and their prize will be given at 4.30pm

 Prizes: Winner – 2 sets of Petanque balls

 Photos: Julie Casali Photography

 PÉTANQUE WA INC

 Pétanque Western Australia is the State body representing all five Western Australian clubs:

 » Le Club Clochemerle de Petanque